revanthj/AmesHousingPrices/README.md

 * Apply decision tree model with default parameters and establish baseline scores.

-* Tune parameters of the decision tree such as max_depth, min_samples_split, min_samples_leaf, max_features and select value that give best accuracy.
+* Tune parameters of the decision tree such as max_depth, min_samples_split, min_samples_leaf, max_features and select value that give best R-squared coefficient.

 * Implement decision tree with selected best parameters and compare with baseline model.